Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/import/components/IMC_DGC2/README.md

 > * The board needs to be programmed with DGC2 bitstream.
 Refer to this section, run the [Libero Design](#Running Libero SoC in GUI mode, with Script Arguments)
 > * Initiating the Boot Sequence for DGC2, requires data to be previously written to external memory I2C EEPROM.
 Use the provided Bootloader .elf program *miv-rv32-ess-bootloader.elf* to write the *miv-rv32i-systick-blinky.hex* program in the LSRAM to the external memory I2C Flash.

-    1. On power-on, hold SW1 to deactivate BOOTSTRAP_BYPASS on MIV_ESS.
+    1. Once the board has been powered-on, hold SW1 to enable the Bootstrap functionality in the MIV_ESS.
 Then press and release SW2 to perform a system reset request.
     2. MIV_ESS copies a program from the I2C Flash device to the MIV_RV32 Tightly-Coupled Memory (TCM) via the TCM APB Slave (TAS) interface.
     3. When the transfer from I2C Flash is complete, MIV_ESS releases MIV_RV32 core from reset and MIV_RV32 is allowed to boot the program from TCM.
     4. The LEDs on the Future Avalanche Board will start blinking, signifying Bootstrap has completed its transfer and SW1 can then be released.